numocash/strat-maker/README.md

 ### Limit orders

 Dry Powder allows liquidity providers to only allow for their liquidity to be used in one direction, equivalent to a limit order.
 This is done without any keepers or third parties, instead natively available on any pair.
-The limit orders implemented in Dry Powder are of the "partial fill" type, meaning they can be less than fully used to facilitate a trade and then later be available.
+The limit orders implemented in Dry Powder are of the "partial fill" type, meaning they may not be fully swapped at once.

 ## Architecture